If you have a bad credit score, there’s more than one reason why gas credit cards can be useful:

 It gives a 5 cent rebate per gallon, but only if you buy at least 45 gallons of Shell fuel per month.
 Buy less than that, you don’t get the rebate.

-Worse yet, when prices at the pump are $4.00+ that means your rewards are the equivalent of only 1.25% cash back (or less), so at current levels around $3.50 a gallon it’s even worse.
+And, when prices at the pump are $4.00+ that means your rewards are the equivalent of only 1.25% cash back (or less), so at current levels around $3.50 a gallon it’s even worse.

-That being said, if you want a credit card with no fee that’s easy to get approved for, then it’s worth checking out.
-Watch out though for the whopping 24.99% interest rate – it’s definitely not a card for carrying balances over time.
+That being said, if you want a credit card with no fee that has fairly forgiving approval terms, then it’s worth checking out.
+Watch out though for the stratospheric 24.99% interest rate – it’s definitely not a card for carrying balances over time.
 A more thorough review of the Shell credit card will explain everything you need to know about it.

 3. ExxonMobil Personal Card